KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour/contrast.rst

 .. contents::

-This is probably the `FilterSox-contrast <http://www.mltframework.org/bin/view/MLT/FilterSox-contrast|>`_  MLT frame work filter.
+This is the `Sox contrast <https://www.mltframework.org/plugins/FilterSox-contrast/>`_ MLT filter.

+Process audio using a SoX effect.